Which policy demands are right for your council

 6. Lower energy bills and warmer homes

-Energy costs sky-rocketed after the invasion of Ukraine as the price of gas soared.
+Energy costs sky-rocketed after the invasion of Ukraine as the price of gas soared and have increased again as a result of the war on Iran.
 Bills remain high, especially for almost 10 million low-income households in the UK living in poorly insulated homes.

 Councils can help insulate homes, support community-owned renewable energy, help people in financial trouble and approve renewable energy developments.
 Electricity from renewable energy is cheaper than that produced using gas.